gadamc/soundeffectsapp/soundeffectsapp/vggish/README.md

 # Models for AudioSet: A Large Scale Dataset of Audio Events

+## NB: This directory was copied from the [Tensorflow Reseach Model](https://github.com/tensorflow/models/tree/master/research/audioset) which is licensed under Apache 2.0

 This repository provides models and supporting code associated with [AudioSet](http://g.co/audioset), a dataset of over 2 million human-labeled 10-second YouTube video soundtracks, with labels taken from an ontology of